Henry M. Duffield: Early life and family

-Duffield was born in Detroit, Wayne County, Michigan.
-He was a son of Rev. George Duffield and Isabella Graham (Bethune) Duffield.
+Duffield was born in Detroit, Michigan.
+He was the son of Rev. George Duffield and Isabella Graham (Bethune) Duffield.
 His father was the pastor of the First Presbyterian Church of Detroit.

 Duffield was educated in the public schools of Detroit, graduating from the Old Capitol School in 1856.
 He spent one year in the University of Michigan before he transferred and graduated from Williams College in Massachusetts in 1861.
 In 1863 he married Frances Pitt.
 He was the brother of General William Ward Duffield.
 His paternal great grandfather, Rev. George Duffield, was, on July 6, 1776, appointed by Governor Morton, Chaplain to the Pennsylvania forces in the Revolutionary Army.
 On the Sunday following he dismissed his congregation with these words: "I hope the women will worship here in silence on the next Sabbath, and the men will be with me in Washington's Army."
 He was called "the fighting parson," and a price of fifty pounds sterling was put upon his head.
 He was subsequently associated with Bishop White as joint chaplain of the Continental Congress.